Brain and Body Responses to Stress Study

 The purpose of this research study is to better understand how the brain and body work when healthy volunteers feel anxious.

-Research Participation Includes: Performing computer tasks while being exposed to unpleasant stimuli.
-Researchers will assess changes in heart rate, muscle activity, sweat responses, and respiration that occur during exposure to mildly unpleasant events.
-In addition, we will investigate cognitive changes (e.g. memory, attention) based on your task performance.
+Research Participation Includes: 1-4 outpatient visits, computer tasks, and exposure to unpleasant stimuli.
+Researchers will assess changes in heart rate, muscle activity, sweat responses, and respiration.

-Who Can Participate: Healthy volunteers between the ages of 18-50, who have no current psychiatric illness, current drug or alcohol abuse, or major medical illness may be enrolled in this study.
-Volunteers cannot be pregnant and must also be free of certain medications that may interfere with the study.
+Who Can Participate: Healthy volunteers between the ages of 18-50, who have no current psychiatric disorder and are free of certain medical conditions.

 The study is conducted at the NIH Clinical Center in Bethesda, Maryland.
-There are 1 to 4 outpatient visits.
+The testing sessions may take up to 3 hours.
 There is no cost to participate and compensation is provided.

-First Steps to Join a Study: Learn study details, be pre-screened for eligibility, and consent to participate.
-Se habla español.
+First Steps to Participate in Research: Learn study details, ask about your eligibility, and consent to participate.